 - community access to woodland pasture meadows

-- Living in close proximity to intensive industrialised farming i.e. agrochemicals affects on health and wildlife
+- Living in close proximity to intensive industrialised farming i.e. agrochemicals effects on health and wildlife

 - Restricted access to open-countryside with increased intensive land use